The Art of Blending

 Winemaking is but a skill of considerable finesse.

-A varietal wine announces its identity loud and clear: I am Syrah!
+A varietal wine announces its identity loud and clear: I am Cabernet Sauvignon!
 That’s the point.
 If it didn’t claim varietal selfhood, we would consider it flawed.
 But a blend is more subtle, more nuanced.
 Certain aspects of its varietal composition may be detectable, but nevertheless, each variety works together to create a larger picture.
 As with a tapestry – in which you can see simultaneously the individually woven fibers and a greater design – a blended wine can shift in and out of macro and micro focus.

 Achieving this is no easy feat.
 The final OVID Napa Valley blend is not the result of some magic chef’s kiss in which a pinch of this meets a soupçon of that.
 Rather, it’s an aggregation of many factors.
 To start, each vintage is different.
 The blend is a snapshot of a single vintage but the culmination of many years – years of planning, farming, tending, winemaking and careful elevage (aging).

 Intricacy can be further introduced at harvest when lots deemed complimentary are sometimes co-fermented.
 Here, winemakers combine masses of raw grapes in a tank, allowing them to undergo transformation into wine together.
 Their essences merge haphazardly at the molecular level.
 It is something different and more random than combining lots of finished wines – the dominant form of blending.